casper-network/docs/source/docs/casper/design/casper-design.md

 An account can perform two types of actions: sending deploys and managing keys.
 A deploy is simply executing some code on the blockchain, while key management involves changing the associated keys (which will be described in more detail later).
 Key management cannot be performed independently, as all effects on the blockchain must come via a deploy; therefore, a key management action implies that a deploy action is also taking place.

 The `ActionThresholds` contained in the `Account` data structure set a `Weight`, which must be met to perform that action.
-The next section describes how these weight thresholds can be met.
+The next section describes these weight thresholds.
 Since a key management action requires a deploy action, the key management threshold should always be greater than or equal to the deploy threshold.

 #### Associated Keys and Weights {#accounts-associated-keys-weights}

 Accounts on a Casper network can associate other key pairs through a multiple signature scheme for sending transactions.
 An account's _associated keys_ are the set of public keys allowed to provide signatures on deploys for that account.
-Each associated key has a weight; these weights are used to meet the action thresholds provided in the previous section.
+Each associated key has a weight; these weights combine to meet the action thresholds provided in the previous section.
 Each deploy must be signed by one or more keys associated with the account that deploy is for, and the sum of the weights of those keys must be greater than or equal to the deployment threshold weight for that account.
 We call the keys that have signed a deploy the "authorizing keys".
 Similarly, if a deploy contains key management actions (detailed below), the sum of the weights of the authorizing keys must be greater than or equal to the key management action threshold of the account.

 :::note

-Any key may be used to help authorize any action; there are no "special keys".
+Any key may help authorize any action; there are no "special keys".
 All keys contribute their weight in exactly the same way.

 :::